-Original Footage and Personal Accounts from veterans of the 1st and 2nd Battalions of the Royal Ulster Rifles of days on and around D-Day 1944
+Original video footage and Personal Accounts from veterans of the 1st and 2nd Battalions of the Royal Ulster Rifles of days on and around D-Day 1944

-Original Footage and some excerpts from "The Longest Day" about the landings on Sword Beach
+Original video footage and some excerpts from "The Longest Day" about the landings on Sword Beach

-Documentary with Original Footage and Personal Accounts from British, American and German veterans about the first few hours of the landings on Omaha, Utah, Gold, Juno and Sword beaches.
+Documentary with original video footage and Personal Accounts from British, American and German veterans about the first few hours of the landings on Omaha, Utah, Gold, Juno and Sword beaches.

 BBC documentary detailing the innovations which helped to make D-Day a success.